trajano/docker-volume-plugins/README.md

 ## Operating modes

-There are three operating modes listed in order.
+There are three operating modes listed in order of preference.
+Each are mutually exclusive and wlil result in an error when performing a `docker volume create` if more than one operating mode is configured.

 ### Just the name

-This will rely on `SERVERS` being configured and will use the name as the volume mount.
-Sub directory mounts are supported as well.
-Since `SERVERS` is set it will not allow any other options from being used.
+This is the *recommended* approach for production systems as it will prevent stacks from specifying any random server.
+It also prevents the stack configuration file from containing environment specific servers and instead defers that knowledge to the plugin only which is set on the node level.
+This relies on `SERVERS` being configured and will use the name as the volume mount set by [`docker plugin set`](https://docs.docker.com/engine/reference/commandline/plugin_set/) e.g.,

+    docker plugin set PLUGINALIAS SERVERS=store1,store2

+If there is a need to have a different set of servers, a separate plugin alias should be created with a different set of servers.

+Example in docker-compose.yml:

     volumes:
       sample:
         driver: glusterfs
         name: "volume/subdir"

+The `volumes.x.name` specifies the volume and optionally a subdirectory mount.
 The value of `name` will be used as the `--volfile-id` and `--subdir-mount`.
+Note that `volumes.x.name` must not start with `/`.

 ### Specify the servers

-This uses the `driver_opts.servers` to define a list of servers.
-This will not work if `SERVERS` is set
+This uses the `driver_opts.servers` to define a comma separated list of servers.
+The rules for specifying the volume is the same as the previous section.

+Example in docker-compose.yml:

     volumes:
       sample: